ASU-SDSL/coconut-fsw/docs/DOCS.md

 }
 ```

 Tasks can also be removed, their interval altered, and more.
-See the `steve.h` for more info.
+See the `steve.h` header file for more info.

 ## Interacting with the Filesystem

-See the `main/tasks/filesystem/filesystem.c` for more info on the API into the file system.
+See the `main/tasks/filesystem/filesystem.c` for more info on the API functions used to interact with the file system.
 These functions can be called by any task.
+There are already plenty of files that interact with the filesystem in the codebase, with `main/utilities/user_auth.c` being one of the better examples.

+The filesystem interacts with the MRAM flash memory through the `main/drivers/diskio.c` device driver.
+This driver contains all the SPI read/write logic and should work with other SPI flash chips with some minor modifications (mainly check maximum storage size).
+The simulator also supports the filesystem through the use of a seperate RAM-disk device driver in `main/simulator/drivers/diskio.c`.